forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

 #### how to check packet encapsulation
 PTF provides a complete set of packet inspection capabilities.
 Packet sent by Trex, is transmitted in topo links, and can all be captured by the PTF framework.
-We will reuse PTF's packet verification capabilities to check packet encapsulation, However we can do some simple encapsulation on the ptf functions, to make them more easy-to-use for check SRv6 traffic. to check if the received IP packets in the topo, IPinIPv6P packets (VPN scenario), and IPinIPv6withSRH (TE scenario) packets meet expectations.
+We will reuse PTF's packet verification capabilities to check packet encapsulation, However we can do some simple encapsulation on the ptf functions, to make them more easy-to-use for SRv6 traffic.

+3 APIs are provided to:
+ 1) check raw IP(v6) packet, 2) check IP(v6)inIPv6 packet (VPN case), 3) IP(v6)inIPv6withSRH packet (TE case).

 ```
 ptf_port_for_backplane = 18